Getting Started#

 A great way to get familiar with the Wildbook Image Analysis pipeline is to report your first Encounter.
 Start simple by submitting a single photograph of a single animal for a species supported by the Wildbook Image Analysis pipeline to generate an individual ID.
 If you are unsure which species are available for detection and identification, please consult your Wildbook administrator.

-1. Make sure you are logged in to Wildbook.
-This ensures that any Encounter report is assigned to your account for ownership.
+Make sure you are logged in to Wildbook.
+This ensures that any Encounter report you submit is assigned to you.

-3. In the Footage area of the Report an Encounter page, click to import or drag a photo to the gray area and select one photo of one animal for your first Encounter.
-Wildbook can accept multiple photos of the same animal or even a photo of multiple animals, but to keep this example simple, we suggest you use a photo with only one animal present.
-For this test example, we will use this Orca photo and submit it to the Flukebook.org platform for whales and dolphins. exampleOrca
+Click to import or drag a photo to the Photos section and select one photo of one animal for your first Encounter.
+Wildbook can accept multiple photos of the same animal or even a photo of multiple animals.

-4. Once you submit your photo, you must also submit the Encounter Date, Encounter Location, and Species as the minimum required fields.
-These required fields are indicated by red text, but you can add additional information such as GPS coordinates and elevation in the provided text boxes.
+Once you submit your photo, you must also submit the Encounter Date, Encounter Location, and Species as the minimum required fields.
+These required fields are indicated by the asterisk, but you can add additional information such as GPS coordinates and elevation.

-6. Once you have completed your desired data fields, click Send Encounter Report.
-You will then receive a confirmation page confirming your submission.
+Once you have finished entering your data, click Submit Encounter.
+You will see a confirmation page for your submission.

-7. You can click the View Encounter link at the bottom of the confirmation page to visit your new Encounter. quickstart encounter
+Click the View Encounter link on the confirmation page to visit your new Encounter.

-8. On the righthand side of the Encounter page shown above, green bounding boxes denoting Annotations from machine learning detection have appeared: one for the orca body and one for its dorsal fin.
-If you arrive on this page and you do not see green Annotation boxes, the detection stage may not have been completed yet.
+Boxes for Annotations from machine learning detection may have appeared.
+If you don’t see Annotation boxes around the animal or its parts, the detection stage may not have been completed yet.
 It may take a minute or more (depending on how busy the Wildbook Image Analysis pipeline is) for the Annotation to appear.
 You must refresh the page periodically for these boxes to appear after detection has completed.

-9. After the green bounding boxes have appeared, if they represent a matchable Annotation class in Wildbook, you can click Match Results from the menu on the bottom righthand side of the Encounter image to view the ongoing or completed matching process. quickstart encounter start Match
+After the bounding boxes have appeared, if they represent a matchable Annotation class in Wildbook, you can click Match Results to view the ongoing or completed matching process.

-10. The match results page will show you one set of results for each algorithm run on each Annotation from the submission.
-In this case, the PIE algorithm as run on the orca body, and the finFindR algorithm was run on the orca dorsal fin. quickstart match results
+The match results page will show you one set of results for each algorithm run on each Annotation from the submission.

-1. If you find a matched individual in the results, scroll over the matching results and select the Inspect checkbox.
-A Set to Individual button will appear on the right and allow you to set the individual ID for the Encounter you submitted.
+If you find a matched individual in the results, scroll over the matching results and select the Inspect button.
+Set to Individual will appear and allow you to set the individual ID for the Encounter you submitted.
 Congratulations!
-You made your first match! quickstart match ID
+You made your first match!

-2. In this example, this orca did not match any of the proposed match results.
+In this example, this orca did not match any of the proposed match results.
 This is likely a new individual to the catalog.
-To set a new ID, return to the Encounter page and click Edit in the Identity section to Set New Individual ID, as shown below.
-The name you set will become the default name for the individual, but you can set nicknames and alternative IDs later on. quickstart new ID
+To set a new ID, return to the Encounter page and click the pencil icon in the Identity section to set the Individual ID.
+The name you set will become the default name for the individual, but you can set nicknames and alternative IDs later on.

-13. Congratulations!
+Congratulations!
 You have matched or identified your first Marked Individual in Wildbook!
-Click on the ID in the Encounter page to view the Marked Individual’s page and see your submitted Encounter listed.
+Click on the ID in the Encounter page to view the Marked Individual’s page and see your submitted Encounter.

-14. On future logins, you can return to this Encounter from the table displayed when you select View My Submissions from the Encounters menu.
+You can return to this Encounter from the table displayed when you select My Encounters from the My Data menu.

 Next Steps#